 The Saint Louis University Mental Status (SLUMS) test is an assessment tool for dementia and mild cognitive impairment.
-The test evaluates memory, attention, executive function, and more.
+Healthcare professionals score the SLUMS test out of 30 points.

 Dementia refers to a group of chronic disorders that includes Alzheimer’s disease.
 These disorders severely affect a person’s memory and cognitive ability and impact their daily activities.
 Dementia affects about 10% of adults aged 70 or older.